bespinian/blog/content/posts/efficient-navigation-in-vim.md

 **TL;DR: Mostly use `f`.
 Also consider `w`,`b`,`e`,`^` and `$`.**

 So far, we've mostly looked at navigating from one line to another.
 The next step is to navigate within a line.
-In many cases, the straight forward thing to do is to use `w` or `W` to move to the next word, `b` or `B` to move to the previous word or even `e` or `E` to move directly to the end of the next word.
+Often, the straightforward thing to do is to use `w` or `W` to move to the next word, `b` or `B` to move to the previous word or even `e` or `E` to move directly to the end of the next word.
 For all of them, the lowercase variant considers a "word" to be what we intuitively see as one using delimiters like `-`, `/` or `.` to separate one word from another.
 The uppercase variant considers anything a word that is delimited by whitespace.
 Obviously, any of these commands can be prefixed with a number to jump multiple words in one go (e.g., `7w`).
 Other useful commands are `^` which moves to the first non-whitespace character of the line and `$` to move to the last character of a line.
 Considering the following line

 ```txt
 abc def-ghi-jkl mno